Don't miss the opportunity to discover the Land of a Million Elephants

 Places to visit in Laos

-Planning a holiday to Laos?
+Planning a Laos Holiday?
 Our experts share advice on everything from what to pack, when to go, to tips for families, covering the questions we get asked the most.

 When is the best time to visit Laos?